Nonperturbative correlation functions from homotopy algebras: Introduction

 It is possible, however, that the inverse of the operator ${\bf I} +{\bm h} \, {\bm m} +i \hbar \, {\bm h} \, {\bf U}$ exists for finite coupling constants, and in that case our formula may be regarded as a nonperturbative definition of correlation functions for finite coupling constants.
 In this paper we present evidence that this is indeed the case for scalar field theories in zero dimensions.

 Even if the inverse of the operator ${\bf I} +{\bm h} \, {\bm m} +i \hbar \, {\bm h} \, {\bf U}$ exists, one unsatisfactory aspect of our formula as a nonperturbative definition of correlation functions is that the construction necessarily involves dividing the action into the free part and the interactions.
 In this paper we present a new form of the formula which does not involve such division.
-The new formula turns out to require choosing a solution to the equations of motion which does not have to be real, and we claim that the formula gives correlation functions evaluated on the Lefschetz thimble associated with the solution we chose~\cite{Witten:2010cx}.
+It turns out that the new formula requires us to choose a solution to the equations of motion which does not have to be real, and we claim that the formula gives correlation functions evaluated on the Lefschetz thimble associated with the solution we chose~\cite{Witten:2010cx}.
 When the theory consists of a single Lefschetz thimble, our formula gives correlation functions of the theory by choosing the solution corresponding to the thimble.
 When the theory consists of multiple Lefschetz thimbles, we need to evaluate the ratios of the partition functions for those thimbles, and we describe a method of such evaluations based on quantum $A_\infty$ algebras in a forthcoming paper~\cite{Konosu:2024}.